BecomingPhill/ehokolo-fluxon-model/README.md

 This state-dependent framework allows a single, unified equation to describe a vast range of phenomena, from the formation of galaxies (S/T state) to the interactions of fundamental particles (T/S and S=T states).

+### Dimensionless Parameters and Physical Scaling

+Within the computational framework, all parameters (m, g, η, etc.) are treated as dimensionless quantities.
+This approach simplifies the governing equation and ensures numerical stability across vast scales.
+To bridge the gap between these dimensionless simulation results and observable reality, a process of physical scaling is used.

+This is achieved by "anchoring" a key emergent property from the simulation (like the mass of a stable soliton or the wavelength of a large-scale structure) to its corresponding, experimentally measured physical value.
+This anchoring establishes a set of scaling factors, allowing all dimensionless results to be converted into falsifiable predictions with standard physical units (e.g., meters, kilograms, seconds).

+This state-dependent and scalable framework allows a single, unified equation to describe a vast range of phenomena, from the formation of galaxies (S/T state) to the interactions of fundamental particles (T/S and S=T states).

 This repository is a living body of work that uses LLMs and computational tools to attempt at conducting science.

 ## Repository Structure